 I have some old stories for that I'm not particularly proud of, but which might be of interest to some, and are labeled "ARCHIVED WORK" to indicate their oldness (and, more importantly, badness).
 None of them are about Superman, but are about other worthy series such as Sonic the Hedgehog.

 My stories will probably focus more on the Clark Kent side of Superman since that's what I find the most interesting, and they likely won't be particularly action-packed most of the time.
 Hopefully, though, they'll still be interesting and even at times adventurous.

-I haven't actually read many Superman comics, but I've watched episodes from all the major TV shows except The Adventures of Superboy and Smallville.
-I really like the 50's Adventures of Superman despite (or occasionally because of) the laughable quality of the writing, and I like Superman: The Animated Series because of the amazing quality of the writing.
+I haven't actually read many Superman comics, but I've watched episodes from most of the major TV shows (not Smallville though) I really like the 50's Adventures of Superman despite (or occasionally because of) the laughable quality of the writing, and I like Superman: The Animated Series because of the great quality of the writing.
 I have mixed feelings on Lois & Clark...I love it with regards to concepts, but the execution is hit-or-miss.
 Maybe it'll get better as I go on.
 I've also watched and enjoyed the 40's cartoons.
 My favorite is The Magnetic Telescope.

 My depiction of the characters will probably stem from many different influences and various depictions of them over the years, with my own interpretations inevitably injected (it is fanfic after all).
 I may occasionally try to fit into one particular portrayal of the characters and world, but it probably won't be the norm.